Accenture/mercury/guides/CHAPTER-2.md

 ### Coroutine

-When you add the `CoroutineRunner` annotation in your function, the system will run your function as a coroutine.
+By default, the system will run your function as a coroutine unless you specify `KernelThreadRunner` annotation in your function or declared it as a suspend function using KotlinLambdaFunction interface.

 Normally, coroutines are executed in an event loop using a single kernel thread.
 Note that the underlying Eclipse vertx is a multithreaded event system that executes coroutines in a small number of event loops concurrently for